 - Mobile Device Management (MDM) and Mobile Application Management (MAM) platforms can help you to secure remote workers’ data and enforce the company’s security policies.
 This platform can remotely force data encryption, run malware scans, wiped data from stolen devices automatically, and more.

 - Cloud-based MDMs offer permission-based security to regulate remote access to employees for using their own devices in the office or remotely.

 Use Cloud Service:

-Cloud service is a backbone of remote companies because it allows your employees to work from different locations.
+Cloud service is the backbone of remote companies because it allows your employees to work from different locations.
 Cloud service gives you easy to access platform for real-time collaboration and file sharing.
-A better cloud company provide you with a secure storage place and handle security risk as well.
+A better cloud company provides you with a secure storage place and handles security risk as well.
 It will help you to protect your important data from viruses and hackers.